manosbatsis/corda-rpc-poolboy/README.md

 See complete documentation at https://manosbatsis.github.io/corda-rpc-poolboy

 Note this is an early release.
 It is highly unstable but provided in hope it can be useful.
-Contributions of any kind are welcome.
+Contributions are welcome.

 ### Installation

-Add to your Cordapp's Gradle dependencies:
+Add PoolBoy to your Cordapp's Gradle dependencies:

 ```groovy
 dependencies{